-In accordance to Article V1-8, Arizona Revised Statutes: "The driver of any school bus shall be held responsible for the orderly conduct and safety of the pupils transported."
-A bus driver has the same authority as a teacher in the classroom.
+In accordance with Arizona Administrative Code R17-9-104: "Any person boarding or attempting to board a school bus, whether or not a passenger, shall comply with all instructions given by a school bus driver" A bus driver has the same authority as a teacher in the classroom.
 All adult passengers, such as activity sponsors, teachers, etc., will assume supervision of the students on the bus, but will also follow the authority of the school bus driver.
 Safety is not just a driver concern, but is shared responsibility throughout the District.